eyosen/packages_apps_DeviceParts/README.md

 	Doubletap to wake (DT2W): En-/disable waking up the display by tapping on it two times.

 	Sweep to wake (S2W): En-/disable waking up the display by swiping from left to right in the lower section.

+	Sweep to sleep (S2S): En-/disable to put the display to sleep by swiping from left to right in the lower section.

 	SoundTuner: En-/disable the proprietary SoundTuner (OnePlus specific)